-CHPGU shifted from positive working capital of $89,900 to a working capital deficit of $23,287, triggering going concern language while cash dropped dramatically from $383K to $17K.
+CHPGU shifted from positive working capital to a working capital deficit of $23,287, creating a going concern situation for this early-stage SPAC.

 Current assets declined 80.9% — monitor working capital adequacy and short-term liquidity.